Laptop vs. Tablet: Which Device is Right for You?

 With more flexibility and portability than desktops, laptops feature a traditional keyboard on the bottom and screen on top.
 They fold closed for easy travel.
 Most form factors feature a traditional operating system, such as Windows or iOS, along with endless configurations of inputs, outputs, DVD drives, memory, storage space, processor speeds and more.

 What is the Main Purpose of the Device?

 Will you be using the device for simple web browsing or watching videos?
 If you plan on just using the device for pleasure, you might want to consider something completely portable like an iPad or lightweight Android or Windows tablet that can be used both in your home and outside of it.
-These lighter devices may not be able to run complex games or intensive apps, but they are great to take on to go as a larger alternative to a smartphone.
-If you will mainly use the device for reading, consider a dedicated E-Reader, which sometimes offers other apps or web browsing capabilities.
+These lighter devices may not be able to run complex games or intensive apps, but they are great to take on-the-go as a larger alternative to a smartphone.
+If you will mainly use the device for reading, consider a dedicated e-reader, which sometimes offers other apps or web browsing capabilities.

 Pros and Cons of a Laptop

 Consider the pros and cons of a laptop — the personal computer that you can tote around.

 Laptops, otherwise known as notebook computers, include higher-performing processors because they are large enough to feature internal fans, which effectively cools the processors.
 As a result, laptops have more power than tablets and can easily run multiple programs simultaneously.
 This makes laptops particularly efficient and conducive to multitasking.